Start/Evaluate

 • Not having defined workflows for drafting and solving problems

-• Not having specific preparation, such as techniques for mapping very discursive texts
+• Not having specific preparation, such as techniques for mapping very wordy texts